 What is Cost Structure?

-- The cost structure of every business is directly related to the nature of the activity of the business, i.e., all different businesses will have different structures.
+The cost structure of every business is directly related to the nature of the activity of the business, i.e., all different businesses will have different structures.
 For instance, some businesses will require working capital more as compared to fixed capitalFixed CapitalFixed capital refers to the investment made by the business for acquiring long term assets.
 These long term assets don’t directly produce anything but help the company with long-term benefits. and vice versa.

-- Every business aims to reduce all costs to the minimum, so the gains of the business could maximize.
+Every business aims to reduce all costs to the minimum, so the gains of the business could maximize.
 These structures include different types of costs.
-Those costs which either could be reduced to zero also such as variable costs which we have to incur only in case when we do some activity therefore in case no activity is done then no costs will be incurred.
-Those costs could not be reduced as well, such as fixed costs, i.e., these costs will have to be incurred whether we produce something or not.
+Those costs were reduced to zero.
+Also, such as included costs which we have to incur only if we do some activity; therefore, if no activity is done, then no costs will be incurred.
+Those costs could not be reduced as well, such as fixed costsFixed CostsFixed Cost refers to the cost or expense that is not affected by any decrease or increase in the number of units produced or sold over a short-term horizon.
+It is the type of cost which is not dependent on the business activity., i.e., these costs will have to be incurred whether we produce something.

-- The Costs relating to any product may reduce on account of those fixed costs which are to be allocated based on output or revenue generated from the segment.
+- The Costs relating to any product may reduce on account of those fixed costs, which are to be allocated based on output or revenue generated from the segment.

-- It also includes costs that may be variable or fixed or both.
+- It also includes costs that may be variable or fixed, or both.

 - Variable Cost, which includes Purchase costs, etc.

 - Irrelevant Costs such as Sunk CostSunk CostSunk costs are all costs incurred by the firm in the past with no hope of recovery in the future and are not considered while making any decisions since these costs will not change regardless of the decision's outcome.;